MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 **Create Azure AD groups.** In addition to the subscription owner, you should ensure the vending process uses your Azure AD group structure to manage access to the subscription.
 For elevated (for example, write) access, we recommend using [PIM for groups](/azure/active-directory/privileged-identity-management/concept-pim-for-groups).
 Automating this creation process shouldn't violate best practices such as limiting the number of subscription owners and using the minimum required level of access.

-**Establish automation accounts.** In the request process, need to know if there's standing permissions to non-human identities.
-You should use automation to create these and favor managed identity for those.
-It's important to note these identities are granted standing access to resources and aren't subject to PIM.
+**Establish automation accounts.** Automation accounts (non-human identities) used for workload deployment often have elevated permissions at the subscription scope.
+The subscription request process should gather automation account needs at intake.
+Your vending process should create these managed identities and assign appropriate subscription access.
+It's important to note that the accounts can't use PIM and receive standing access to resources.

- For more information, see [IAM design area](/azure/cloud-adoption-framework/ready/landing-zone/design-area/identity-access).
+ For more information, see [the identity design area](/azure/cloud-adoption-framework/ready/landing-zone/design-area/identity-access).

 #### Hand off to application team